-STAFF: WHCA’s success in representing its membership is in large part attributable to its fine professional staff, which possesses both the credentials and experience necessary for effective representation.
-The staff includes two former state Capitol staffers, an attorney with extensive experience in health law in both public and private sectors, an expert in reimbursement policy with a Masters Degrees in Public Affairs, and a Registered Nurse with significant experience as a Director of Nursing, who has experience in all of the state’s five survey regions.
+WHCA’s success in representing its membership is in large part attributable to its fine professional staff, which possesses both the credentials and experience necessary for effective representation.
+The staff includes three former state Capitol staffers, an attorney with extensive experience in health law in both public and private sectors, an expert in reimbursement policy with a Masters Degrees in Public Affairs, and a former nursing home administrator with more than 30 years of professional health care experience and is nationally recognized for her expertise in LTC clinical and operational matters.
 All staff are readily accessible to the membership and their employees to assist in resolving their individual and collective concerns.

-- Continuum: WHCA/WiCAL’s semi-annual trade publication Continuum offers feature articles on the trends that are important to Wisconsin’s long-term and post-acute care provider community;
+- Continuum: WHCA/WiCAL’s annual trade publication Continuum offers feature articles on the trends that are important to Wisconsin’s long-term and post-acute care provider community;

 - Membership Directory: The annual Membership Directory, which is distributed as an insert to Continuum, provides the contact information for your colleagues in the field of long-term and post-acute care;

 - Member Alerts: WHCA/WiCAL sends out announcements on important issues that need immediate action from members of Wisconsin’s long-term and post-acute care provider community;

 - Member Memos: WHCA/WiCAL sends out regular notifications on important issues that Wisconsin’s long-term and post-acute care provider community need to be informed;